 If you are not already using the HubSpot CMS, you can use the HubSpot blog on a subdomain (blog.website.com).
 With some simple design and development work, you can make your HubSpot blog fit seamlessly into the rest of your website’s layout.

 If you are managing multiple blogs for different audiences or countries, HubSpot also makes it easy to clone and implement a new blog in a new language as well so that you can serve a global audience.

 Landing pages are important tools for converting visitors into leads, generate requests for a demo or get more registrations for your webinar.

 With HubSpot, marketing teams can design and launch beautiful landing pages without help from developers or IT by using the drag and drop editor.

-HubSpot landing pages can also pull data from the CRM to personalise the experience for each individual contact based on location, source, device, lifecycle stage etc.
+HubSpot landing pages can also pull data from the CRM to personalize the experience for each individual contact based on location, source, device, lifecycle stage, etc.

 Building and deploying web forms on bigger websites can be a big pain for enterprise companies.
 Unfortunately, forms are often an afterthought on many websites that severely limits the results a company can produce from their website.

 The form serves several critical purposes such as converting visitors into opportunities, getting webinar registrations, or receiving support requests from existing customers.